Mysteries of Old Tokyo

 For lovers of Tokyo, this might just be the most authentic interactive recreation ever made.

-Ride the rails on a meticulous recreation of 18 real-world train lines and hundreds of stations, from Akabane to Zoshigaya.
+• From Akabane to Zoshigaya: Ride the rails on a meticulous recreation of 18 real-world train lines and over a hundred stations in Tokyo.

 Ancient fortresses crumble.
 Long-forgotten spirits flood the city.
 A powerful supernatural force threatens to upend the everyday lives of Tokyo’s 14 million residents.
-Each week, as you unlock more postcards, you’ll uncover more of the backstory and ultimately save the city.
+Each week, as you unlock more postcards, you’ll uncover more of the backstory with interludes and FMV cinematics, and ultimately save the city.